rodrigoelp/little-stories/Unlikely adventures/31-Chapter-31.md

 *"Shooshh!"* - commanded the Bat for certain secrets to remain forgotten - *"Let's agree in that we preserve quite well."*

 ***...
-If we were more preserved the children would read our names as Tutancanis, PteroBattyl, Turtlesaurus and Megarachne...*** - murmured the Wolf - ***Anyhow.
-Children!
+If we were more preserved the children would read our names as TutanCanis, PteroBattyl, Turtlesaurus and Megarachne...*** - murmured the Wolf - ***Anyhow: Children!
 Let us examine your blessings!***

 Hannah gave a furtive look at Sam and mimicked his movements.
 Sam rendered his hands close to his chest whilst in his chest two coloured sparks danced a waltz without touching each other.
 A bluish flame arched and poured towards his right hand, followed by a fizzy lime-coloured spark that whirled between the fingers of his other hand.